Fully managed¶

 To deploy with fully managed, you'll need a containerized application, Docker with the containerd image store enabled, and a Caution account.

-You will also need a Procfile that tells Caution how to run your application.
+You will also need a Procfile that tells Caution how to run your application and, if needed, which Containerfile to build.
 The examples below show a minimal configuration, plus an optional app_sources entry for source verification.

 # Minimal `Procfile`